aws-solutions-library-samples/guidance-for-deploying-high-performance-computing-clusters-on-aws/README.md

 <img src="assets/images/deployment_steps/nist-hpc-pccluster-delete-confirm.jpg" alt="Confirm Stack Deletion">

-3. Repeat this for each of the 6 CloudFormation stacks deployed to remove all resources from your account
+3. Repeat this for each of the 6 CloudFormation stacks deployed to remove all resources from your account, confirm that all stacks get deleted.

 ## Notices